Frequently Asked Questions

 What happens if an earthquake fractures the well casing seal?

 The site is screened for geologic integrity and stability.
-There are oil and gas reservoirs nearby that have been there for millions of years and survived all kinds of earthquakes.
+There are oil and gas reservoirs nearby that have been there for millions of years and have survived all kinds of earthquakes.
 We find geologically stable sites like those reservoirs and design wells to be strong enough to survive earthquakes, just like we design buildings to survive earthquakes.

 There are hundreds of wells in the Cook Inlet and Kenai Peninsula and thousands on the North Slope.
 All experience earthquakes, and many wells are decades old.
 The Alaska oil and gas industry and the Alaska Oil and Gas Conservation Commission (AOGCC) have decades of experience designing wells with the threat of earthquakes in mind.
 Wells are designed with multiple barriers to prevent the migration of fluids and with materials proven to be effective in Alaska’s challenging environments.